mac-n/mac-n.github.io/index.md

 ## Transparent Failure: A Key Advantage

 Crucially, the PPN's transparency extends to its failures – a vital feature for AI safety.
-When the base PPN didn't outperform baselines on a simple language task, its internal patterns clearly showed *why*: a failure to learn specialized features for linguistic elements, with activation collapsing into a single pattern.
+When the PPN didn't outperform baselines on a simple language task, its internal patterns clearly showed *why*: a failure to learn specialized features for linguistic elements, with activation collapsing into a single pattern.
 This contrasts sharply with opaque models where failure modes are hard to diagnose, highlighting the PPN's value for understanding limitations and guiding improvements ("built-in debuggability").

 ![Figure 4](/images/Fig8.png)
 *Figure 4: Example showing lack of pattern specialization in the language task, indicating why performance was limited.*